What Is GPT? GPT-3, GPT-4, and More Explained

 GPT-4

 GPT-4 is the most recent model from OpenAI.
-It’s a large multimodal model (LMM), meaning it's capable of parsing image inputs as well as text.
+It’s a large multimodal model (LMM), meaning it can parse image inputs as well as text.
 This iteration is the most advanced GPT model, exhibiting human-level performance across a variety of benchmarks in the professional and academic realm.
-For comparison, GPT-3.5 scored in the bottom 10 percent of test-takers in a simulated bar exam.
-GPT-4 scored in the top 10 percent.
+For comparison, GPT-3.5 scored in the bottom 10 percent of test-takers in a simulated bar exam, while GPT-4 scored in the top 10 percent.

 Amazon’s GPT55X